 The Policy Lab networked relevant stakeholders in the platform economy

-Published in 2016 by the Federal Ministry of Labour and Social Affairs (BMAS), White Paper Work 4.0 (in German) identified digital work platforms as one of the main areas of tension of the working world 4.0.
+Published in 2016 by the Federal Ministry of Labour and Social Affairs (BMAS), White Paper Work 4.0 [PDF] (in German) identified digital work platforms as one of the main areas of tension of the working world 4.0.
 In the coalition agreement for the 19th legislative period, the Federal Government set itself the goal of creating a level playing field for platforms that also took account of the rights of platform workers and consumers.
 After its establishment in autumn 2018 the Policy Lab defined platforms as one of its priority themes.

 The process kicked off with a workshop entitled “The organisation of work in flux” as part of the “New Work – New Security” dialogue on the future (in German) in December 2018.
 Researchers, representatives of associations and trade unions, employees, self-employed people, and works council representatives discussed the necessary legal scope of labour protection against the backdrop of digitalisation and increasing employment flexibility.

 The dialogue with relevant stakeholders was continued in February 2019.
 Sessions were held in which platform workers and operators had the opportunity to present their point of view and propose approaches.
 Data transparency, the rights and obligations of platform operators, and the distinction between (solo) self-employed workers and employees were important aspects in this connection.